Aviation & Transportation

 A ground stop is an FAA traffic-management action that holds certain flights on the ground for a specified airport, route, or region.

-What it means
+What this signal means

 Airport ground stops can ripple through airline schedules, crew timing, missed connections, cargo movement, and traveler plans.